How to Sleep on Your Back

 • Pregnancy complications

 Once you're about 20 weeks pregnant, the vena cava, a significant blood vessel, may become compressed if you sleep on your back.
-According to research, sleeping on your back can also increase the likelihood of stillbirth.
+According to research, back sleeping can also increase the likelihood of stillbirth.
 In the second and third trimesters, it is safer for your baby if you sleep on your side.

 What are some tips for sleeping on your back comfortably?